Panama is a Perfect Plan B

 There is no requirement to live in Panama once you get a visa.
 You only need to return for at least one day every two years.

-And, apart from being a practical Plan B option, Panama is rich in culture and natural beauty.
-The way of living is slower-paced, which allows you to slow down and focus on enjoying the little moments in your day-to-day experiences.
+Beyond serving as a practical Plan B, Panama is rich in culture and natural beauty.
+The pace of life is slower, allowing you to focus on enjoying the little moments in your day-to-day.

 bocas del toro panama